aliyun/terraform-provider-alicloud/website/docs/r/express_connect_physical_connection.html.markdown

   * 1000Base-LX: Gigabit Singlemode Optical Ports (10Km)
   * 10GBase-T: Gigabit Electrical Port
   * 10GBase-LR: Gigabit Singlemode Optical Ports (10Km).
+  * 40GBase-LR: 40 Gigabit Singlemode Optical Ports.
+  * 100GBase-LR: One hundred thousand Gigabit Singlemode Optical Ports.

+ **NOTE:** From in v1.185.0+, The `40GBase-LR` and `100GBase-LR` is valid. and Set these values based on the water levels of background ports.
+For details about the water levels, contact the business manager.

 * `redundant_physical_connection_id` - (Optional) Redundant Physical Connection to Which the ID.
 * `status` - (Optional, Computed) Resources on Behalf of a State of the Resource Attribute Field.
 Valid values: `Canceled`, `Enabled`, `Terminated`.
 * `type` - (Optional, Computed, ForceNew) Physical Private Line of Type.
 Default Value: VPC.